itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 ~~~~~~~~~~~~~~~~~~

 We can't use memory without any patterns stored in it.
-So first of all we are going to understand how to train the network.
+So first of all we are going to learn how to train the network.
 For the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>` train procedure doesn't require any iterations.
 It includes just an outer product between input vector and transposed input vector.